-Cauliflower has become a staple for us since we started eating a more plant-heavy diet the past year.
-I never use to be very excited about it when a big bowl of steamed cauliflower or broccoli was presented to me.
-Then I discovered the incredible joy of roasting vegetables.
-That was a game changer not only for these vegetables but for most of them in general.
+Cauliflower has become a staple since we started eating a plant-heavy diet this past year.
+I never use to be very excited when a big bowl of steamed cauliflower or broccoli was presented to me.
+Then I discovered the joy of roasting vegetables.
+That was a game-changer not only for these vegetables but for most of them in general.
 Roasting a head of cauliflower with olive oil and herbs can become a satisfying and fulfilling meal by its self.
-This recipe for roasted cauliflower ragu is a perfect example of another direction cauliflower can go.
+This recipe for cauliflower ragu is a perfect example of another direction cauliflower can go.

 I was inspired to make this recipe after making one for cauliflower ragu from the cookbook Six Seasons: A New Way with Vegetables.
 Joshua McFadden wrote this book which has become an every-day go-to reference guide in my kitchen.
-Whenever I am stuck on which way to use a vegetable, I know I can count of Joshua to inspire me.
-I like his recipe for cauliflower ragu, but after having some leftover roasted cauliflower that was heavily seasoned with chiles and sage, I was inspired to take it in this direction.
+Whenever I am stuck on which way to use a vegetable, I know I can count on Joshua to inspire me.
+I like his recipe for cauliflower ragu, but after having some leftover roasted cauliflower that was heavily seasoned with chiles and sage, I was inspired to take another direction.

 Pasta.
-I always serve my ragu sauces with a thick and hearty pasta.
-Never use a thin and delicate pasta as the sauce will overwhelm it.
-I usually have Bucatini or Pappardelle on hand as it is the most often used pasta in our pantry.
+I always serve my ragu sauces with thick and hearty pasta.
+Never use thin and delicate pasta as the sauce will overwhelm it.
+I usually have Bucatini or Pappardelle on hand which works great with a heavier sauce such as this roasted cauliflower ragu.